npezzotti/gochat/README.md

 Create User
 Login
-User requests account information
+Get account information
-User updates account information
+Update account information
 User creates a room
+User deletes a room

-## WS event types
+## WS client event types

 User subscribes to a room
-User sends a message to a room
+User unsubscribes to a room
 User leaves a room
+User publishes a message to a room

+## WS server event types

-User deleted a room
+Message published to room user to which user is subscribed User modified a room details